ugurdogrusoz/visuall/doc/DG.md

 This guide details how a custom application can be built using Visu*all*.
 We assume the reader has already gone over [User Guide](UG.md), and in each of the following sections, we describe how to customize various parts of a Visu*all* based visual analysis tool.

-## Data Model
-The developer is required to first specify the structure of the data to be visualized in a [model description file](../src/assets/model_description.json).
+Many of the things from the name and logo of your application to the type and style of nodes and edges to default values of various settings are defined in a so-called [description file](../src/assets/model_description.json).
+The description file contains many sections as detailed throughout this guide.

 Once this file is prepared, the [style generator file](../src/style-generator.js) modifies [index.html file](../src/index.html), [styles.css file](../src/styles.css), [properties.json file](../src/assets/generated/properties.json) and [stylesheet.json file](../src/assets/generated/stylesheet.json), resulting in the desired customization, using the command:

 `node style-generator.js /assest/model_description.json`

-The model description file contains many sections as detailed below.

-### Application Information
+## Application Information

-The first section of the model description file named "appInfo" contains miscellaneous information about the visual application being developed as follows:
+The first section of the description file named "appInfo" contains miscellaneous information about the visual application being developed as follows:

 - **name**: Name of the application as it appears to the left of the menubar,
 - **html_header**: Name of the application as it appears in the html page where Visu*all* is embedded,